Pavel Datsyuk

 Datsyuk won the Stanley Cup in 2002 and 2008 with the Red Wings, and the Gagarin Cup in 2017 with SKA Saint Petersburg.
 He was part of the Russia men's national ice hockey team at the Olympic Games in 2002, 2006, 2010 and was team captain in 2014 and 2018.
 With his gold medal win at the 2018 Olympics, Datsyuk joined the Triple Gold Club.

-Datsyuk won the Frank J. Selke Trophy as the NHL's top defensive forward in the 2007–08, 2008–09 and 2009–10 NHL season.
-He also won four consecutive Lady Byng Memorial Trophies, from 2006 to 2009, awarded for performance and sportsmanship.
-He was nominated for the Hart Memorial Trophy as the NHL's most valuable player following the 2008–09 season.
-Datsyuk is well known for his elite defensive play and game-changing offensive skills.
+Datsyuk was well known for his elite defensive play and game-changing offensive skills.
+He won the Frank J. Selke Trophy as the NHL's top defensive forward in the 2008, 2009 and 2010 while also being a finalist for the award in 2011, 2012 and 2013.
+He also won four consecutive Lady Byng Memorial Trophies, from 2006 to 2009, awarded for performance and sportsmanship while also being a finalist for the award in 2015.
+He was nominated for the Hart Memorial Trophy as the NHL's most valuable player following in 2009.
+He was also a leading player for the Russian hockey team at multiple Olympics and World Cups.
+Datsyuk was inducted into the Hockey Hall of Fame in 2024.

 Early years

-Datsyuk was born in Sverdlovsk of the then-Soviet Union.
+Datsyuk was born in Sverdlovsk, Russian SFSR, in the Soviet Union.
 His parents have called him by his short name "Pasha" from an early age.
-His childhood had more than its fair share of difficulties, especially at the age of 16, when his mother died.
+His childhood had more than its fair share of difficulties, especially at the age of 15, when his mother died.

 While Datsyuk displayed above-average hockey skills, he was often overlooked by scouts because of his smaller size.
 He began playing for the farm club of Dynamo Yekaterinburg in the mid-1990s, though he seemed headed for an undistinguished career until noted Olympic trainer Vladimir Krikunov began coaching the team.

 The boy "with the twitchy walk" caught the eye of Krikunov, but not on the ice.
 Instead, Datsyuk excelled on the soccer field, where his anticipation, vision and intelligence were more apparent.
 Under Krikunov, Datsyuk evolved into a particularly efficient two-way player, and he began to draw wider attention among Russian hockey fans.
 Despite his early successes, however, he went undrafted in the 1996 and 1997 NHL drafts.